badasswp/pending-order-bot/README.md

 #### `pbot_reminder_interval`

-This custom hook provides a to specify the interval between sending reminders to WooCommerce users.
+This custom hook provides a way to specify the interval between sending reminders to WooCommerce users.

 ```php
 add_filter( 'pbot_reminder_interval', [ $this, 'custom_time_interval' ], 10, 1 );